R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/people.md

 Buhle Ndweni is Co-chair and founding member of non-profit 'R for HTA in LMICs Chapter' that falls under the R-HTA Consortium in the UK.
 She holds an MSc Health Economics and Decision Modelling (MSc HEDM) from the University of Sheffield, UK.
 </p>
 <p>
 Ndweni is passionate about finding innovative solutions to improve access to affordable, equal, quality healthcare in LMICs.
 She is on a quest to make a significant contribution in healthcare development and investment across the African continent.
-You can access her LinkedIn profile [here](https://www.linkedin.com/in/buhle-n-04a5661a/).
+You can access her LinkedIn profile <a href="https://www.linkedin.com/in/buhle-n-04a5661a/">here</a>.
 </p>

 ## Joshua Soboil